kalgoritmi/pycongr25/talk.md

 In Python's built-in test framework there are two foundational classes that create mocks, `Mock` & `MagicMock`.

+--

 Now let's have a look at some features of the `Mock` class.

-We can call any method with any arguments, the method exists automatically, the return value will be a new mock.
+We can call any method with any arguments, and the method exists automatically.
+While the return value will be a new mock.

 If we call the same method again, we can assert all of them at once.

-Be consistent  -- in mixing argument with keyword arguments in call assertions.
-You have to assert them the way they were called.
+Just be consistent  -- in mixing argument with keyword arguments in call assertions.
+You have to assert them the way they were called, in the exact order.
 -->

 ---